 - 1. Maximum Front Setback Area Requirements.
 Not regulated in this district. - 2.
 Façade; Fenestration.
 Not regulated in this district. - 3.
 Façade; Building Projection.
 Not regulated in this district. - 4.
 Street Wall.
 Not regulated in this district. - 5.
 Garage and Parking. - (a) Minimum front setback line: 75 feet from public lot line. - (b) Minimum side and rear setback line: 20 feet from any public lot line or common lot line. - (c) Unless otherwise required by DOT or unless the reviewing authority finds that a greater curb cut width is necessary to provide for safe vehicular access, curb cuts must have a maximum clear width of no greater than 24 feet.
 To the greatest extent practicable, development must utilize shared egress and minimize the number of curb cuts on Route 302, Route 117, and Main Street. - 6.
 Corner Lots.
 All structures located on corner lots must comply with all applicable standards with respect to each road. - 7.
-Landscaping in Conjunction with Project Development. - (a) Any applicant whose proposal requires a permit from the Planning Board must prepare and submit to the Planning Board a landscaping plan for the 75-foot minimum setback area for commercial uses on a major artery which preserves the wooded buffers and undeveloped character of this minimum setback area and complies with the requirements of subsections (b) and (c), below.
+Landscaping in Conjunction with Project Development. - (a) Except as provided in Section V-10.C.3 for solar energy facilities, any applicant whose proposal requires a permit from the Planning Board must prepare and submit to the Planning Board a landscaping plan for the 75-foot minimum setback area for commercial uses on a major artery which preserves the wooded buffers and undeveloped character of this minimum setback area and complies with the requirements of subsections (b) and (c), below.